fraterrisus/walkthroughs/dragon-wars/index.md

 This is close to, but not *quite* the same, as the game's distinction between "Combat", "Heal", and "Misc" categories.

-Zap spells (as well as a few others) require an **attack roll** per target.
+Zap and Debuff spells require an **attack roll** per target.
 This works similarly to a melee attack roll, but you use INT for your "AV" and your magic skill in place of a weapon skill.
 Defenders get to use their normal DV.
 The basic roll (1d16+2) is the same, and you're still trying to roll equal or below a target of 12 + your skill ranks + your AV – defender's DV.
 The game only rolls damage once, but any target you "miss" takes half damage instead.
 The damage the game reports back to you is the average across all your hits and misses, so you have a sense of how effective you were... but not a very good one.

 One more weird tip I'll leave you with: it *looks* like scrolls are single-use, because they don't have any charges listed next to them.
 However, once you reach Freeport and acquire *S:Charger*, you can use it to add additional "charges" to a scroll.
 (Just make sure you have *two* charges before you use it, because it will disappear as soon as the charge count reaches zero.)
 Probably the most interesting use of this hack is to pass Lanac'toor's Miscellaneous Magic scrolls around your entire party, but on a second playthrough you could also use it to replicate everything else... like *S:Inferno*.